wendyverdonk93/docs/content/payment-methods/wallet/paypal/how-does-paypal-work.md

 ### Product rules
 Some rules may apply to certain payment methods.
 For PayPal, the following rules apply:

+* To be eligible for PayPal Seller Protection, the transaction request needs to have the correct state in the customer address details for the following [countries](https://developer.paypal.com/docs/nvp-soap-api/state-codes)

 * Refunding more than the stated amount of the original transaction is not possible for PayPal.
 More information is available on our [refund more than original amount](/faq/finance/refund-more-than-original-amount) page

 * Successful PayPal transactions have a maximum refund period of 60 days.
 After this period, it is advised to process the requested refund by different means